mindspore-ai/docs/docs/lite/docs/source_en/mindir/runtime_python.md

 This tutorial provides a sample program for MindSpore Lite to perform cloud-side inference, demonstrating the [Python interface](https://mindspore.cn/lite/api/en/master/mindspore_lite.html) to perform the basic process of cloud-side inference through file input, inference execution, and inference result printing, and enables users to quickly understand the use of MindSpore Lite APIs related to cloud-side inference execution.
 The related files are put in the directory [mindspore-lite/examples/cloud_infer/quick_start_python](https://gitee.com/mindspore/mindspore-lite/tree/master/mindspore-lite/examples/cloud_infer/quick_start_python).

 MindSpore Lite cloud-side inference is supported to run in Linux environment deployment only.
-Atlas 200/300/500 inference product, Atlas inference series, Atlas training series, Nvidia GPU and CPU hardware backends are supported.
+Atlas 200/300/500 inference product, Atlas inference series, Atlas training series and CPU hardware backends are supported.

 The following is an example of how to use the Python Cloud-side Inference Demo on a Linux X86 operating system and a CPU hardware platform, using Ubuntu 18.04 as an example: